amgarton47/CS62data-structures/Git_Lab/project/README.md

      ```
      git commit -m "STEP 3" file1.txt
      ```
-   * push these changes back to github
+   * push these changes back to github -- if the git push doesn't work, you need to add your partner as a collaborator in settings->manage access
      ```
      git push
      ```